History of the New York Institute of Technology: 1960-1970: Old Westbury Campus

 In 1960 NYIT received a provisional charter from the Board of Regents to operate as a four-year college with the ability to grant bachelor's degrees.
 A permanent charter was granted in 1962 with enrollment for 1,500 students and temporary sites in Syosset were opened as school officials searched for a permanent campus on Long Island that could accommodate the larger enrollment.
 In 1965, officials decided on a 280-acre tract of the Cornelius Vanderbilt Whitney estate in Old Westbury and a number of adjoining properties in Brookville and Old Brookville for its 1050-acre campus.
 The estate buildings and stables were initially renovated to be used as classroom space.
 The School of Architecture and Design was placed on the estate's chicken coop, the feathers and manure of which were once burned in underground ovens behind the structure, and the smell from this furnace occasioned many complaints from adjoining estates during the construction process.
+Additionally, mansions such as "Delbarton" (constructed in 1916 for I. Townsend Burton) and "French House" (constructed in 1924 for Flora Whitney) were adaptively reused as student housing and lecture halls.
 Thirty-five hundred students attended NYIT in fall 1965, an increase of 1,000 over the previous year and the college's enrollment now included international students.

 NYIT was also recognized for its early implementation of computational technology in undergraduate education at the time.
 A grant from the Carnegie Corporation of New York allowed the school develop an automated, self-instructional engineer training system prior to the advent of personal computers.
 NYIT was also involved in efforts to use mainframes as a teaching tool.
 The institute received its first computer, donated by the CIT Financial Corporation, in 1965 and received two grants totaling approximately $3 million from the federal government to develop a "system of individualized learning" through the use of computers as well as a computer-based course in general physics for midshipmen at the United States Naval Academy in Annapolis, Maryland.

 Student organizations increased through the 1960s as NYIT's Old Westbury student newspaper, the Campus Slate, published its first issue in September 1966; the first Old Westbury student drama production, "Tea and Sympathy," was performed in November 1966; and the Old Westbury Student Activity Center opened in December 1969.
 The Manhattan campus concurrently published its own newspaper, the Scope, and began producing plays in 1964.
 In 1965, WNYT, the college's first campus radio station, began broadcasting in the university's basement cafeteria.